 They are willing and able to educate novice dog owners.
 They will be more than happy to answer questions regarding the breed and their breeding program.

 Reputable breeders insist on being informed of health, genetic, or behavioral problems that the puppies may develop.

-They don’t have more dogs than they are able to take care of and socialize.
+They don’t have more dogs than they can take care of and socialize.
 They spend time with the puppies and are genuinely concerned with their well-being.

 3 Little-Known Facts About Beaski Puppies

 - The Beagle parent dog has been around since the 1300s.
 However, some say they have been around since the 5th century when dogs of a similar size were used for hunting in Greece.

 - They were once called Pocket Beagles because of their size.
 Hunters would put them inside their pockets while hunting.